 From a one-person show to a scalable business

-Most creators start out doing everything by themselves.
+Most creators start out doing everything by themselves (like most founders).
 From coming up with channel and video ideas, to filming and editing videos, and uploading and engaging with viewers, and doing it all over again, creators are often a one-person show when first getting started.

 Hobbyists and some part-time creators are able to sustain this DIY mentality for the duration of their creation career.
 However, this mindset may prohibit serious creators from evolving into creator-founders and entrepreneurs.